Caedilla/RSA/README.md

 ## Announcements
 Every spell has it's own section where you can configure everything about it from what in-game channel RSA announces the spell in, to what RSA says when it does announce that spell.

-Advanced users can also configure which [CLEU](https://wow.gamepedia.com/COMBAT_LOG_EVENT) events a spell tracks and relevant data such as spell IDs or throttle the ammount of announcements in a given time-frame.

 ## Tags
 RSA allows you to completely customise the message sent to chat when you cas a spell.
 Tags are a way of replacing part of the message with relevant information such as who the spell was cast on, or what spell you interrupted.